The responsibilities of Child Protective Services are to:

 Prior to FY 2011, the program was funded by the state.
 Thanks to legislation passed by the 81st Texas Legislature, the program was expanded and qualified for federal funding on October 1, 2010.

-Return to Care
+Return for Extended Foster Care

 - To attend high school or complete a GED course (up to age 22).